-Do you want to increase conversions on your site with yes/no optin forms?
-Adding yes/no buttons to your optins is proven to boost conversions, and there are so many different ways you can use them.
-To get you started, here are 6 creative ways to use yes/no optin forms.
+Looking for ways to boost conversions on your site?
+Give Yes/No optin forms a try.
+Yes/No optins are proven to boost conversions, and there are so many different ways you can use them.

 Why Use Yes/No Optin Forms

 Yes/No optin forms are forms that include two different buttons: one button to opt-in, and one button to opt-out.

 This type of an optin form converts really well for the same reason that two-step optins boost conversions by as much as 785%: they use the Zeigarnik Effect.

 The Zeigarnik Effect states that when people initiate a process, they are more likely to finish it.
 With two-step or Yes/No optins, you aren’t asked for your email address until you initiate the process by clicking one of the buttons.
 Since you’ve already started the process of opting in you’re more likely to complete the process by entering and submitting your email address.